takudzwa-k/repository-1/README.md

 # repository-1
-repository for the Part 3 group project
+repository for the Part 3 group project by Ian, Wilson,Meray,Paula,Ashleigh,Takudzwa,Musul